Physics

 PHYSICS 3200 Mathematical Methods of Theoretical Physics: 3 semester hours

-Prerequisites: PHYSICS 2112 and MATH 2000.
+Prerequisites: PHYSICS 2112, MATH 2000, and MATH 2020 (may be taken concurrently).
 Mathematical techniques specifically used in the study of mechanics, electricity, magnetism, and quantum physics are developed in the context of various physical problems.
 Course includes the topics of vector calculus, coordinate systems, the Laplace equation and its solutions, elementary Fourier analysis, & complex variables.
 Applications to electrostatics, mechanics, and fluid dynamics are emphasized.
 Three hours of lecture per week.

 PHYSICS 3221 Mechanics: 3 semester hours

-Prerequisites: PHYSICS 3200 and MATH 2020 (MATH 2020 may be taken concurrently).
+Prerequisites: PHYSICS 3200 and MATH 2020.
 Advanced course covering single and many particle dynamics, rigid-body dynamics, and oscillations.
 Variational principles and Hamiltonian formulations of mechanics are covered.
 Three hours of lecture per week.

 PHYSICS 3223 Electricity and Magnetism: 3 semester hours

-Prerequisites: PHYSICS 3200 and MATH 2020 (MATH 2020 may be taken concurrently).
+Prerequisites: PHYSICS 3200 and MATH 2020.
 Advanced course covering the rigorous development, from basic laws, of Maxwell's equations for electromagnetic fields along with applications of these equations.
 Topics covered are electrostatics and electrodynamics including currents, magnetic fields, motion of charged particles in fields and an introduction to electromagnetic waves.
 Three hours of lecture per week.

 PHYSICS 3231 Introduction to Modern Physics I: 3 semester hours